npms-io/npms-analyzer/docs/architecture.md

 ##### popularity

-Popularity attributes allows us to understand the module extend and adoption.
+Popularity attributes allows us to understand the module adoption and community size.
 These are the kind of attributes that a person looks when they are undecided on the module choice.

 Below follows some of the points taken into consideration: